 The Effect of Music on Plant Growth

-If plants respond to the ways it is nurtured and have several sensory perceptions, then how do they respond to sound waves and the vibrations created by musical sounds?
+If plants respond to the ways they are nurtured and have several sensory perceptions, then how do they respond to sound waves and the vibrations created by musical sounds?

 Several studies have looked at this question, specifically how music effects plant growth.
 In 1962, Dr. T. C. Singh, head of the Botany Department at India's Annamalia University, experimented with the effect of musical sounds on the growth rate of plants.
 He found that balsam plants grew at a rate that accelerated by 20% in height and 72% in biomass when exposed to music.
 He initially experimented with classical music.
 Later, he experimented with raga music (improvisations on a set of rhythms and notes) played on flute, violin, harmonium, and reena, an Indian instrument.
 He found similar effects.